Uniswap/sdks/integration/README.md

-# E2E tests for Gouda SDK
+# E2E tests for UniswapX SDK

-This project uses hardhat to deploy basic gouda contracts, and uses the SDK to interact with them
+This project uses hardhat to deploy basic uniswapx contracts, and uses the SDK to interact with them